naibank/GSBurden/README.md

 **For CNVs, it is advisible that large CNVs (i.e. size > 3MB) and CNVs significantly overlapped segmental duplications (i.e. > 70% overlap) be excluded from the analysis.

 # Notes on CNV loci test
 The test is done in a gene-based fashion.
-However, as CNVs oftenly overlap multiple genes, the loci are merged if 75% of the overlapped CNVs are common between loci.
+However, as CNVs oftenly overlap multiple genes, the loci are merged if 80% (found to generated FWER adjusted p-value that is approximate to that of permutation FWER) of the overlapped CNVs are common between loci.
 See image below for an example.

 ![Loci test](https://github.com/naibank/GSBurden/blob/master/material/loci%20test.jpg)